 Honey is a product vomited from the bees' stomach.
 The chemical composition of the bees' stomach is such that it contributes to the long life of the honey.
 The bee's stomach has an enzyme, glucose oxidase, which is added to the honey and nectar.
 The enzyme and nectar mix to create gluconic acid and hydrogen peroxide.
 The hydrogen peroxide serves as a hostile force for microbial growth.

 so, how long does honey last?
+What is the shelf life of a jar of Honey?
 The reasons mentioned above have probably answered the question why honey does not spoil?
 Therefore, do not hesitate to consume Pure RAW Honey.